It’s played like a violin, but looks totally different.

 And it sounds totally different, too.

-You may have seen a stringed instrument that is played with a bow in a Japanese movie and wondered what it was.
+You may have seen this unusual stringed instrument, that is played with a bow, in a Japanese movie and wondered what it was.

 Kokyu — The Japanese Violin-Like Instrument